Koleje Dolnośląskie: Train categories

-Apart from KD's own tickets, tickets for Polregio's Regio trains are accepted on board of KD trains.
+Apart from KD's tickets, tickets for Polregio's Regio trains are accepted on board of KD trains.

 Rolling stock

 At first, the rolling stock consisted of diesel units provided by the Lower Silesian voivodeship government which had previously been used by Przewozy Regionalne (now known as Polregio): one SA106, one SA132, three SA134 and three SA135 Diesel multiple units.
 Additional Diesel units were purchased in 2010 (three SA135 vehicles), 2011 (three SA134 vehicles) and 2015 (modern Pesa Link units marked as SA139).

-Koleje Dolnośląskie obtained their first electric multiple unit from Przewozy Regionalne in 2013 (it was an EN57AL which had been retrofitted the previous year).
-Three more EN57-class units were purchased and retrofitted at the cost of the Lower Silesian government.
+Koleje Dolnośląskie obtained their first electric multiple unit from Polregio in 2013 (it was an EN57AL which had been retrofitted the previous year).
+Three more EN57-class units were purchased and retrofitted at the cost of the Lower Silesian Voivodeship.
 The company also purchased completely new electric vehicles – the first Newag Impuls units (31WE) were ordered in 2011 in a batch of five.
 In 2014 the operator ordered six Impuls 36WEa units; the following year, they ordered five more 31WE units.
 The largest order in KD's history was its purchase of eleven 45WE units in 2017, which, when the order was placed, were described as "the most well-equipped and comfortable trains in the country".

 The company uses the following rolling stock:

-Routes served by KD trains

-KD passenger trains run on the following routes: